 A student is admitted to the biology (ecology-track) PhD program provided he/she meets the entrance requirements and has been accepted as a dissertation advisee by an ecology faculty member.

 Listed below are the requirements which must be fulfilled for the PhD degree.
 The timeline spelled out in this document needs to be followed closely in order to successfully complete this degree program within four years.
-Graduate student progress will be evaluated by the Graduate Affairs Committee each year during the spring semester.
-At that time each graduate student will be required to submit a detailed progress report with a written statement concerning the status of their research and a projected date of program completion.
-All progress reports must be endorsed by the student’s dissertation advisor each semester.
+Progress reports will be filed by the student and endorsed by the student’s dissertation advisor each semester.
 The Graduate Affairs Committee will evaluate these reports each semester.
 Inadequate progress may result in dismissal.

 To earn a PhD degree in the Department of Environmental Sciences (DES), a student must:

 1. Choose a dissertation adviser (normally the ecology faculty member originally